 ● External conscious movements (20%) (skip down)

 Someone may object that everything related to “perceived dominance” has to do with external movements, and this is why I added the word “conscious” to the second bullet point.
-That bullet point contains everything we would not naturally do based on how we feel inside, and hence we need to make a conscious effort to remember about those things, and practice them until the switch from knowledge to habit happens.
+That bullet point contains everything we wouldn’t naturally do based on how we feel inside, and hence we need to make a conscious effort to remember about those things, and practice them until the switch from knowledge to habit finally happens.

 Without further ado, let’s dive in now.